 Adapters have been introduced as a new alternative of fine-tuning language models on a downstream task.
 Instead of fine-tuning the full model, a small set of newly introduced task-specific parameters is updated during fine-tuning.
 The rest of the model is kept fix.
 Adapters provide advantages in terms of size, modularity and composability while often achieving results on-par with full fine-tuning.
-We will not go into detail about the theoretical background of adapters in the following but refer to some useful literature here:
+We will not go into detail about the theoretical background of adapters in the following but refer to some literature providing more explanations here:

 Parameter-Efficient Transfer Learning for NLP (Houlsby et al., 2019)

 Simple, Scalable Adaptation for Neural Machine Translation (Bapna and Firat, 2019)